ntvinh2005/VFib-Generator/README.md

 * Customizable Amplitude and Noise: Generate ECG data with variable scaling and noise intensity for testing purposes.
 There will be 1 to 3 noises per loop.
 * Random offset: Add random offset for each data point and common random offset for a whole section.
 There will be five sections in a waveform loop.
 Can add randomness to the width of each sections as well as the number of it later
 * Random shuffle section: Shuffle randomly for different sections in the original VFib data but still keeps the overall sinus rhythm shape.
 * Dynamic Noise Injection: Simulate irregularities with 1–2 noise bursts per waveform loop.
 A noise will last 20 second.
 Can add randomness to how long a noise last later.
+(Currently turn off since produced data is unrealistic and not general enough for machine learning)
 * Grid and Indicators: A grid net for distinguising the different between the original waveform and the new augmented waveform.
+(Can be turned off for producing image data for machine learning)
+* Scale slide: Change amplitude and time scale for better visualization.
 * Real-Time Animation: Smooth scrolling waveforms visualized in a canvas element.

 ## Demo